 According to a new study, genes that act late in life could clarify why women have poorer health than men in more seasoned age.
 This is due to intralocus sexual conflict- genes that benefit one sex but harm the other.

-For the study, scientists used mathematical models and experimental data on flies to show that such genes can easily spread if they take effect after female reproduction stops.
+For the study, scientists used mathematical models and experimental data on flies to show that such genes can quickly spread if they take effect after female reproduction stops.

 “Basically, certain genes will make a good male but a bad female, and vice versa.
 However, after females reach menopause, they no longer reproduce to pass on their genes which means selection (which is a reproduction) on females is greatly weakened.”